shenwei356/seqkit/doc/docs/usage.md

   -t, --seq-type string                 sequence type (dna|rna|protein|unlimit|auto) (for auto, it automatically detect by the first sequence) (default "auto")
   -j, --threads int                     number of CPUs. (default value: 1 for single-CPU PC, 2 for others) (default 2)

-Use "fakit [command] --help" for more information about a command.
+Use "faskit [command] --help" for more information about a command.

 ```